unboundsecurity/unbound-integration/jmeter/README.md

    This command creates the *ub-maven-test-1.0.0.jar* file in the *target/* directory.
 1. Copy *ub-maven-test-1.0.0.jar* to the *lib* directory in your Jmeter installation.
-1. Copy *ekm-java-provider-2.0.jar* from the CoT-client .tar file to the *lib* directory in your Jmeter installation.
+1. Copy *ekm-java-provider-2.0.jar* from the CoT-client *.tar* file to the *lib* directory in your Jmeter installation.

 ### Testing

 The following tests are provided:
 1. RSA - sign

-For the tests, first confirm that the default user have the password: "Password1!".
+For the tests, first confirm that the default user has the password: "Password1!".
-You can change the password in the RSASignTest.java if necessary.
+You can change the password in *RSASignTest.java* if necessary.

-#### RSA - sign
+#### RSA - Sign
 1. Open the *UBCoTtest.jmx* file in Jmeter.
 1. Run the relevant test: Sign RSA.
-1. Use the 'User Defined Variables' in the following manner:
+1. You can use the 'User Defined Variables' in the following manner:
-   * if 'createKeys' set to 'true', new keys will be created.
-You need Pre-Activated keys equal or more than the threads running.
-   * if 'createKeys' set to 'false', old keys will be used.
-You need to have number of keys equal or more than the threads running.
+   - **createKeys** - The number of preactivated keys must be equal or more than the number of threads running.
+When set to *true* new keys are created.
+When set to *false* old keys are used.
-   * if 'deleteKeys' set to 'true', the keys used will be deleted on the end of the test.
-   * if 'deleteKeys' set to 'false', the keys used will not be deleted on the end of the test.
+   - **deleteKeys** - When set to *true* the keys used are deleted at the end of the test.
+When set to *false* the keys used are not deleted at the end of the test.

-## Test the legacy-CoT Performance
+## Test the Legacy CoT Performance

-### Set up the environment
+### Set up the Environment

 1. Download this repository.
 1. From the root of the downloaded repo, run the Maven command to compile the JAR for testing.